Flowinity/Flowinity/README.md

 ## System Requirements

-- Node.js 16.0.0 or newer
+- Node.js 18.0.0 or newer (NodeJS 18 is necessary for structuredClone, no polyfills are built-in)
-- 2GB of RAM or more (768MB-1GB per core recommended)
+- 2GB of RAM or more (RAM usage is dependent on the number of threads TPU uses)
 - 4GB of disk space or more (for core server, database, and frontend files)
 - 64-bit x86 or ARM processor, 1 CPU core or more (4 recommended)
 - MariaDB server (MySQL won't work, Sequelize dialect "mysql" does not support JSON)